pxc/gitbook/text/51_The_Git_Index_lsfiles/0_ The_Git_Index_lsfiles.markdown

     the last modified time).
-This data is not displayed above, and is not stored in the created tree object, but it can be used to determine quickly which files in the working directory differ from what was stored in the index, and thus save git from having to read all of the data from such files to look for changes.
+This data is not displayed above, and is not stored in the created tree object, but it can be used to determine quickly which files in the working directory differ from what was stored in the index, and thus save Git from having to read all of the data from such files to look for changes.

 3. It can efficiently represent information about merge conflicts